xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

         name: your_hostname
 	    tags: ["linux", "container"]
      ```
+  > [!IMPORTANT]
-  IMPORTANT NOTE: The hostname you enter to collect system metrics must be the same as the hostname you enter to collect logs.
+  > The hostname you enter to collect system logs must be the same as the hostname you enter to collect logs.
   4. Find the "output.logstash" section and add the line below it.
      ```
       output.logstash: